 [Editor’s Note: Happy Thursday friends!
-Today’s post comes to us from one of ELD’s new Tips contributors, Emily of Emily Grace Design.
-Emily is an amazingly creative wedding planner and designer, and she’s also getting married in November!
-Combining her experience as a planner and lessons learned while planning her own wedding, Emily has some AWESOME insight, and I’m so excited that she’s sharing it with us!
-(Oh, and little known fact: Emily and I went to high school together, and at the time, neither of us had any idea we would end up being in the wedding world!)]
+Today’s post comes to us from one of ELD’s contributors, Emily of Emily Grace Design.
+Emily is an amazingly creative wedding planner and designer, and you’ve probably seen some of her work featured here on ELD too!
+Combining her experience as a planner and lessons learned while planning her own wedding, Emily has some AWESOME insight, and I’m so excited that she’s sharing it with us!]

 I know that Lauren has discussed what a “DIY wedding” is in so many ways before, and I think that at this point we can all agree that DIY in the wedding world is defined as performing a task or creating some element for your wedding which is traditionally done by a professional.
 But here lies the big question…